The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 12. Three Peppercorn Restaurant (Ba Om), Da Lat

 Ba Om is a French-Vietnamese restaurant located in Ba Om, Da Lat.
 It’s known for its fresh ingredients and traditional recipes.
+For getting together with family or groups, you can book dining with customized menu options.
+The environment and food of Three Peppercorn Restaurant are exceptional.

 The price range at Ba Om Restaurant starts from $3 per person for a lunch menu up to $15 per person for an evening dinner menu.
 Three Peppercorn Restaurant (Ba Om), Da Lat is located at Street 6 Number 1, Phuong Phuoc Hung Ward, Ba Om Commune, Lam Dong Province.